T-Eek/T-Eek/README.md

   </div>

 ⮚ 👯 My interests are: <b><i>gaming 🎮/💻| drawing✍| editing🎬|</i></b><br>
-⮚ ⚡ Fun fact: Sometime when you close your eyes you can't see
+⮚ ⚡ Fun fact:<i>〃 Sometime when you close your eyes you can't see 〃</i>

 <!--